Back to All Guides

 How to Shut Off Your AC Power in an Emergency

-Every North Carolina homeowner should know how to shut off their main water supply.
-A burst pipe can release over 50 gallons per minute—this 5-minute procedure can prevent thousands of dollars in system damage.
+Every North Carolina homeowner should know how to shut off their main electrical supply.
+A electrical fault can release over 50 gallons per minute—this 5-minute procedure can prevent thousands of dollars in system damage.

 Difficulty:Beginner